wfetut/wdqfefe/rfd/0128-aws-integration-tests.md

 ## Tests

-This section describes the integration tests that will be added to the Teleport and what they will test.
+This section describes the E2E tests that will be added to the Teleport and what they will test.

 ### Kubernetes Access